 An open colloquium meeting ("Proposal") is to be conducted by the student's supervisory committee at the beginning of the project and a final oral defense ("Defense") at the completion.

-For illustrative purposes, general steps of the dissertation process are described below; however, all students are strongly advised to work closely with their advisors to determine the actual steps and time-line needed to complete the dissertation.
+For illustrative purposes, general steps of the dissertation process are described below; however, all students are strongly advised to work closely with their advisors to determine the actual steps and timeline needed to complete the dissertation.

 - 1) Supervisory committee is formed. - 2) Student completes a dissertation proposal document with assistance of committee Chair. - 3) Dissertation proposal document is sent to entire supervisory committee a minimum of 2 weeks (10 working days) prior to the scheduled proposal meeting. - 4) Proposal meeting is conducted with entire supervisory committee.
 Successful completion of this meeting indicates that student is ready to begin dissertation research (e.g., submit IRB, prepare materials). - 5) Committee Chair supervises student during completing of the dissertation research. - 6) Student completes dissertation research and writes-up the entire study in the form of a dissertation document. - 7) Dissertation document is sent to entire supervisory committee a minimum of 2 weeks (10 working days) prior to the scheduled defense meeting.
-Note: the Graduate School requires students to enroll in at least 3 semester hours of doctoral coursework credit during the semester (fall, spring, or summer) the defense meeting is held.
+Note: The Graduate School requires students to enroll in at least 3 semester hours of doctoral coursework credit during the semester (fall, spring, or summer) the defense meeting is held.
 Successful completion of this meeting indicates that student is ready to submit final drafts of the dissertation to the Chair and/or committee members for final review; student will also need to work with personnel in the Graduate School to ensure proper formatting of the dissertation document.

-PROGRAM PLANNING GUIDELINES AND COURSE SEOUENCING: TIMELINE FOR COMPLETING PROGRAM COMPONENTS
+PROGRAM PLANNING GUIDELINES AND COURSE SEQUENCING: TIMELINE FOR COMPLETING PROGRAM COMPONENTS

 The outline below represents a typical student who begins with a Bachelor's degree and devotes full-time to academic work, including summers.
 Although summer courses are not required, the summer is a good time for students to take special proficiency electives and work on their research.
-Highly motivated students who enter with a Bachelor's degree and work year-round on their programs may complete it in 5 years.
-Students who enroll with a relevant Master's degree may finish in 4 years, depending on the equivalency of their prior graduate coursework determined through consultation with their advisors.
+Students who enter with a Bachelor's degree or with a relevant Master's degree and work year-round on their programs may complete it in 5 years.
+However, many of our students complete the program, including their predoctoral internship in 6 years.